nullfx/simplegohttpd/README.md

-# Simple go httpd webserver
+# Simple go HTTPd WebServer
 A simple go based http daemon that reads serves file content.
 This is more of a learning exercise than anything useful.